A Model Fusion Distributed Kalman Filter For Non-Gaussian Observation Noise: Conclusion

 \section{Conclusion}

-In this work, a MFDKF has been proposed for the WSNs in which the observation noise exhibits non-Gaussian characteristics.
-The proposed MFDKF approximates the observation noise as GMM utilizing the EM algorithm.
-Based on this, the observation model of DKF can be modeled as a combination of sub-models with different Gaussian components.
-The final estimation is achieved by fusing all sub-models with the IMM.
-Considering WSNs with high consensus requirements and low communication capabilities, consensus rule-based C-MFDKF and S-MFDKF were proposed, respectively.
-The mean error analysis and mean-square error analysis are given to verify the convergence of the proposed MFDKF and its derived algorithms.
-Simulations on the simple linear system, and target tracking system (cv model), validated the desirable performance of the proposed MFDKF and its derived algorithms.
+This work proposes an MFDKF to address the issue of non-Gaussian measurement noise in WSNs.
+The MFDKF employs a GMM to approximate the noise, allowing the measurement model of the DKF to be expressed as a combination of sub-models with varying Gaussian components.
+The final estimation is obtained by fusing all sub-models according to the probability of each model's occurrence.
+Considering the high consensus requirements and limited communication in the WSN, we introduce two derivative algorithms: C-MFDKF and S-MFDKF.
+Mean error analysis and mean-square error analysis were conducted to validate the convergence of the proposed MFDKF and its derived algorithms.
+Simulations confirmed the favorable performance of the proposed MFDKF and its derived algorithms.
+Future work will focus on reducing model numbers and extending the algorithm to nonlinear systems.

-The limitation of our proposed MFDKF is that the computational complexity increases exponentially as the number of its neighbors increases.
-It means that the proposed MFDKF and its derived algorithms are unsuitable for large WSNs.
-Additionally, adequate and accurate samples of observation noise are essential for the proposed algorithms, which is the basis for noise approximation before the state estimation.